-6/27/2016 Edit: This is still a helpful post, but my previously paid program, Launch Yo Biz, is now completely free for you to download: here.
+6/27/2016 Edit: This is still a helpful post, but you can download a more in-depth guide: here.

 Just so we’re all on the same page, this post is not about how to get to the A-list writing level.
 I don’t know how to make it as a successful author or how to get $10,000 a month, but you can be sure I’ll write a post about it once I figure those out, though.